mvolkmann/blog/src/meteor.md

    Now users must create an account and sign in before they can view, add, and modify tasks.
+   Information about user accounts is stored in the MongoDB database "meteor" inside the collection "users".

    Before a user signs in, they see a "Sign in" link in the upper-right.